mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 Above code says that below are the library behaviour when formatting invalid date.
 It should be the same as how `Date` library behave too and below it it format month and the format should also be the same as other library format, this mean that dayjs wanted to be compatible with other libs behaviour in here it's [moment.js](https://momentjs.com/)

-A great programmer always placed comment on to of their function at least it explain on how to use it.
+A great programmer always placed comment on top of their function at least it explain on how to use it.
 This is a must if you're making a function that anybody else will use.
 To search it sometimes I just clone the source code and began to read it, searching by keyword.

-Lest say you use this [query builder](https://github.dev/koskimas/kysely) but the docs are so minimal, you want to do database transaction, most of query builder that you know have _transaction_ helper, but you cannot find any example.
+Lest say you use this [query builder](https://github.dev/koskimas/kysely) but the docs are so minimal, you want to do database transaction, most of query builder that you know have `transaction` helper, but you cannot find any example.
 What you do is open your editor, clone the project and find the keyword.

 ![finding how to do transaction in kysely query builder](/img/code-example.webp)